doclongdong/WinDumpster/ScreenTime/README.md

 ## A Screen time tool for Windows
 ---

+##### Lock or disable computer outside of a certain usage window (e.g., 6pm-10pm).
+Useful for self-control or controlling children's usage.

 ### The screentime tool:
 - Makes the screen grayscale (requires AHKv2) and/or creates notification, waits a few seconds (or however long), then
 - Locks, logouts, and/or shutdowns the computer after an interval
+- Does not track usage; only allows within (or disallows outside of) a pre-specified time interval.

 It is configured right now to disallow usage from all hours except 7-9pm.
 Its current behavior is to first quickly lock the screen, then shutdown after 5 minutes.